sleeptoken/zettelkasten/Remote Thought/Cleartext Traffic Leads to Zip Path Traversal.md

 - One loads the available maps
 - the other is the GHZ zip archive download.

-And keep in mind, our goal is to attack this app by simulating a machine in the middle[[m]] attacker who can manipulate the clear text request or responses.
+And keep in mind, our goal is to attack this app by simulating a machine in the middle [[MITM]] attacker who can manipulate the clear text request or responses.
 Of course, we could simply intercept the traffic with [[burpsuite]] or even use match and replace rules, but all of that fails once we try to handle binary data such as the zip file.
 #### HTTP mock extension

 First, I'm going to Install a burp extension called HTTP Mock.
 This extension gives us a lot more freedom in the way how we can change and manipulate the responses to certain requests.